 You do not need to be living abroad to meet other Spanish speakers.
 It’s more than likely that at least one of your acquaintances speaks intermediate Spanish or above.
 They will most likely be happy, if not flattered, to speak Spanish with you.
 The key is to be persistent.
 It is so easy to fall back into the language that is most comfortable.

 5. Take a class.
 I, for one, get bored with traditional learning - in a class, from a textbook, etc. However, when living in Perú a few years ago, I started taking private lessons, and it moved me to the next level.
 Having an expert on the grammatical ins and outs of the language allowed for a much deeper understanding.
 For in-person classes and tutors, I recommend The Language & Music School in the Chicago area, which offers our readers a 15% discount.
-In NYC, I suggest Spanish Millenium.
+In NYC or for online studies, I suggest Spanish Millenium.
+They offer one-on-one classes in most areas of Manhattan and Brooklyn and online classes so you can commit to learning regardless of commuting, weather or time.
+Spanish Millennium’s tutors are all native-speaking professionals who focus on creating an immersive experience from the beginning so the student can start thinking in Spanish.
 You can also check out your local community college for classes.

 6. Immerse Yourself.
 While not the ONLY way to become fluent, immersion is perhaps the quickest path to fluency.
 Book a flight somewhere, for the weekend, a week, a month… Every day you spend struggling through the language will help you improve.
 Can’t take time time off work?
 Programs like Venture with Impact make it possible to spend one month or more abroad while working remotely for your job back at home and volunteering with a local non-profit (another great way to improve your spanish).